tjasz/CrossMatch/README.md

 diagonal, or 2x2 square of tiles.
 A player may also win by claiming a tile which cannot legally be followed.

-In the image below, the white player has won by claiming all tiles in the bottom row.
+In the image below, White has won by claiming all tiles in the bottom row.

 ![Game play illustration.](/app/src/main/res/drawable/help_win_row.png)

-In the image below, the white player has won by claiming all tiles in the rightmost column.
+In the image below, White has won by claiming all tiles in the rightmost column.

 ![Game play illustration.](/app/src/main/res/drawable/help_win_col.png)

-In the image below, the white player has won by claiming all tiles on the negative diagonal.
+In the image below, White has won by claiming all tiles on the negative diagonal.

 ![Game play illustration.](/app/src/main/res/drawable/help_win_diag.png)

-In the image below, the white player has won by claiming all tiles in the upper left 2x2 square.
+In the image below, White has won by claiming all tiles in the upper left 2x2 square.

 ![Game play illustration.](/app/src/main/res/drawable/help_win_square.png)

-In the image below, the white player has won by claiming the Green 3 tile, which is the last Green and last 3.
+In the image below, White has won by claiming the Green 3 tile, which is the last Green and last 3.
-This leaves no legal moves for the black player's following turn.
+This leaves no legal moves for Black's following turn.

 ![Game play illustration.](/app/src/main/res/drawable/help_win_noop.png)